open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 |

-.. csv-table:: Streams data from a PXI-based data acquisition system for Neuropixels 1.0 probes.
+.. csv-table:: Streams data from a PXI-based Neuropixels data acquisition system.
 It can acquire data from up to 16 probes simultaneously.
    :widths: 18, 80

    "*Plugin Type*", "Source"